mapbox/mapboxgl-jupyter/README.md

 2. `pip install jupyter`
 2. `jupyter notebook`

+We follow the [PEP8 style guide for Python](http://www.python.org/dev/peps/pep-0008/) for all Python code.

 # Release process

 - After merging all relevant PRs for the upcoming release, pull the master branch